Animal Crossing Cheat Sheet

 Is all good in this hood?

-As I have played all of the Animal Crossing games (excluding Animal Crossing Amiibo Festival – A Wii party type spin off game for the Wii U) and many people have asked me if it's worth playing/where to start, I thought I'd write a beginners guide to the Animal Crossing Franchise.
+I have played all of the Animal Crossing games, and as many people have asked me if it's worth playing/where to start, I thought I'd write a beginners guide to the Animal Crossing Franchise.

 There were lots of changes made from the first Animal Crossing game to the latest installment mostly regarding the personalisation of things, more in game events were added so that you were less likely to get bored, more villagers, etc, etc.